 The NSO Group is an Israeli cyber intelligence firm that, according to their website, “creates technology that helps government agencies prevent and investigate terrorism and crime.”
 NSO Group recently suffered a major data leak which has brought light on one of the products offered by the company.
 Current news is reporting that the NSO Group offers a cybersurveillance tool called Pegasus that has been discovered to be used by more than just government agencies and utilized on more than just criminals and terrorists.

 What is Pegasus?

 Pegasus, also being referred to as, “The most sophisticated smartphone attack ever” is a malicious program that can easily infect any iPhone, Android, or Blackberry device.
 Once the phone is infected, there is no way to remove the software, even with a hard factory reset.
 Pegasus allows an attacker to listen to phone calls and intercept incoming and outgoing text messages, but it doesn’t stop there.
 The software allows full access to the contents of the device.
 Passwords, photos, emails, contacts, ability to remotely turn on the microphone, and even the ability to view messages sent and received using encrypted applications like Signal and WhatsApp.
 This document from NSO group is a manual for the software, detailing its capabilities and how it works.
-Here is a list of what NSO Group says are the benefits of Pegasus:

 How is Pegasus deployed on a device?

 Pegasus can be deployed via SMS, WhatsApp, iMessage, zero-day vulnerabilities, and social engineering.
 The scariest way that Pegasus can be loaded on a device requires zero interaction from the end user.
 An over-the-air (OTA) push message is sent to the device which installs an agent on the device.
 The target is unaware of the agent being installed and the user cannot prevent this from happening as the device gives no indication of malicious activity occurring and requires no interaction from the user.